BTCDecoded/blvm-docs/src/getting-started/installation.md

 ## Installing bllvm-node

-The reference node is the main entry point for running a BLLVM node.
+The reference node is the main entry point for running a BLVM node.

 ### Quick Start

-1. **Download the latest release** from [GitHub Releases](https://github.com/BTCDecoded/bllvm-node/releases)
+1. **Download the latest release** from [GitHub Releases](https://github.com/BTCDecoded/blvm/releases)

 2. **Extract the archive** for your platform:
    ```bash